goal31121/ComfyUI-LevelPixel-Enhanced/README.md

 The core functionality is taken from [ComfyUI_VLM_nodes](https://github.com/gokayfem/ComfyUI_VLM_nodes) and belongs to its authors.

-Mainly supports only Mistral (with clip for images) and Llama (with clip for images) models.
+Mainly supports Qwen2.5-VL (with clip for images), Mistral (with clip for images) and Llama (with clip for images) models.

 At the moment the nodes are obsolete (but still in support status), instead of them it is supposed to develop "Multimodal Generator nodes" based on llama-mtmd for using Qwen2.5-VL, Bagel and other multimodal neural networks.